Parity of the coefficients of certain eta-quotients: Acknowledgements

 \section{Acknowledgements}

 We thank Ken Ono for comments.
 Marie Jameson and Larry Rolen provided advice regarding a separate project, of which elements were useful background in this work.
+Presentation comments by the referee are gratefully accepted.
 The second author was partially supported by a Simons Foundation grant (\#630401).